 70. Where can I find the Stamp Duty Rates?

 72. Is it compulsory to make a gift deed for cash gifts?

-73. How the stamp duty is calculated on transfer of property?
+73. How is the stamp duty calculated on the transfer of property?

-74. Can I make offline payment of stamp duty?
+74. Can I make an offline payment of stamp duty?

 75. Is there any specimen format of Gift Deed?\